 Back on the Pan Americana I realized that the reminders of the saltpeter industry are not only evident in these ghost towns but also deep in the Atacama Desert.
 Along the side of the road were large stretches of soil that had been turned up to reach the nitrate-rich caliches, and, of course, these areas were never brought back to their original, smooth state.

 To fuel the ovens large parts of the Tamarugal Forests were cut down, which proved an ecological disaster.
 I turned around and drove north again to check out the desolate town of Pisagua, one of the port towns to which the nitrate was transported from where it was shipped to the rest of the world.

 - The ghost towns of Humberstone and Santa Laura lie along Ruta 5 (the Pan Americana) about 50 miles from the coastal city of Iquique.
-They can be reached either by (rented) car or bus.

 - Opening hours of both sites are daily 9am-7pm.

 - Another interesting place to learn about the saltpeter industry is the Regional Museum of Iquique.